TALKS

 TRAVELLING FEES

-Car: 45 per mile, as per AA Routeplanner
+Car: 45p per mile, as per AA Routeplanner from Longridge, Lancashire, return

 Other – rail/taxi: charged at cost